Scottish Football League XI: History

 The Scottish League team was always at a disadvantage compared to the Scotland national team because many of the better Scottish players were contracted to English clubs.
 Despite this handicap, the Scottish League team performed quite well before the fixtures were stopped in 1915 due to the First World War.
 The league itself continued during the conflict, unlike others in the UK, and three end-of-season fundraising friendly matches were played between the select team and Celtic, the Scottish champions in each of the seasons.
 At the end of the war, the Scottish Football League was badly affected by the decline of heavy industry in the country, which meant that only the Old Firm clubs and Motherwell were able to retain a high standard of player.
-To improve the standard of the Scottish League team, two notable English-born players were selected, Bob Ferrier of Motherwell and J. B. McAlpine of Queen's Park as well as Donegal-born Patsy Gallacher.
+To improve the standard of the Scottish League team, two notable English-born players were selected, Bob Ferrier of Motherwell and J. B. McAlpine of Queen's Park as well as County Donegal-born Patsy Gallacher.
 Their birthplace meant that they were ineligible to play for the national team, but they were educated and played all of their senior football in Scotland.
 Despite these efforts, the Scottish League team suffered heavy defeats against the Football League in 1928 (6–2) and 1930 (7–3).

 The Football League started to express concerns about the viability of the match, particularly because playing it on a Saturday meant that any cancelled league fixtures had to be played instead on midweek afternoons as floodlights were not yet in use.
 The match continued to be played because the fixtures in Scotland were well attended and therefore lucrative to both leagues.
 The higher attendances in Scotland reflected the greater interest in the fixture there.
 Some venues in England had good attendance though, particularly Newcastle.
 Matches against the Irish League XI were poorly attended.
 Even in the early years of the fixture, steps were taken to improve attendance, such as moving it around Scotland and picking local players.
 For example, the match in 1900 was played at Easter Road and each of the four senior Edinburgh clubs were represented.